lukasztecza/tools/ssl/README.md

 An optional company name []:
 ```
 - submit csr file to Certificate Authority in order to get activate certificate
-- choose how you want to confirm domain ownership (simplest is dns-based)
+- choose how you want to confirm domain ownership (several options will be displayed to you)
+- you can do it via email (you may want to set email forwarding in your registrar)
+- you can upload a file to a server where domain points to (and make it accessible)
+- but the simplest is dns-based method (which will be covered here)
 - get cname record that you need to set up (from your registrar/certificate authority)
 ```
 Domains to validate: your_domain